 Maki’i Taua Pepe and "llama"

 One of the most mysterious Polynesian stone sculptures (well, nearly all of them are mysterious) is the weird Maki’i Taua Pepe (often called "flying tiki".
-This is unique tiki which is rather horizontal than vertical.
-It is not entirely clear what it shows – but this could be a women with distorted face giving a painful birth to the future goddess.
+This is a unique tiki which is rather horizontal than vertical.
+It is not entirely clear what it shows – but this could be a woman with a distorted face giving painful birth to the future goddess.
 She lies on her stomach – it would be weird if women of Marquesas really gave birth in this unlikely pose.

-At the base of this tiki is carved a bas-relief which shows something what looks like a llama – an animal living only in South America.
-The carving is not too clear (see a photograph here and here) but there are almost no other alternatives.
+At the base of this tiki is carved a bas-relief which shows something that looks like a llama – an animal living only in South America.
+The carving is not too clear (see a photograph here) but there are almost no other alternatives.
 Islanders kept dogs – but the carving is not similar to dog.

 The revenge of neighbors was terrible – they routed the Naiki, only some escaped to the Easter Island.